SimonLab/CV/README.md

 ### Landscape gardener at Florea Ltd, Toulouse, France  - 2012/2014

 Designed and maintained gardens.

-- Drew-up quotes
-- Provided excellent customer advice
-- Ensured deadlines were met
-- Worked successfully both alone and as part of a team

 ### Internship developer at the Medical Maritime Centre, Toulouse, France - 2010/2011